djipriv/phase-4-data-structures-using-data-structures/README.md

 ## Introduction

 What is a data structure?
 In essence, a data structure is a tool for organizing a collection data so that we can interact with it efficiently.
-In general, all data structures share the following characteristics:
+All data structures share the following characteristics:

 - They store **collections of values**
 - They also store the **relationship between those values**